Rewinteer/DE-Traineeship/task-1/README.md

 # Task-1

-This code is designed to run a script (`processing.py`) that connects to a PostgreSQL database, creates rooms and students tables fills it with given JSON data and queries the database either using pre-defined queries or user-defined queries passed as CLI arguments.
+This code is designed to run a script (`processing.py`) that connects to a PostgreSQL database, creates rooms and students tables, fills it with given JSON data and queries the database either using pre-defined queries or user-defined queries passed as CLI arguments.

 ## Prerequisites